ManuelRausch/StatConfR/README.md

     ## 6 -1.2341607 -0.07619421  0.2861275 1.2793275 2.018620

-If the Truncated Gaussian model performs best in the model comparison, metacognitive efficiency can be quantified using meta-d’/d’:
+If the Truncated Gaussian model performs best in the model comparison, metacognitive efficiency can be quantified using meta-d′/d′:

 ``` r
  MetaDs <- fitMetaDprime(MaskOri, model="ML", .parallel = TRUE)
 ```

-## Future development

-The package is still under active development.
-We plan to include more models from the literature and function to compute the predicted distribution of responses for given parameter sets.
-For any suggestions and contributions, please contact us!

 ## Contact